MaxHalford/maxhalford.github.io/content/blog/document-classification.md

 ['business', 'entertainment', 'politics', 'sport', 'technology']
 ```

-The label vectors can now be rebuilt and the benchmark can be run once more.
+The label vectors may now be rebuilt, and the benchmark can be run once more.

 ```py
 >>> label_vectors = np.asarray([